“Data” is the fuel for modern marketing. But what if that data can’t be trusted?

 - Not registering custom parameters in GA4’s "Custom Definitions": Just sending the parameter from GTM isn't enough.
 If you haven’t told GA4 what that parameter means by adding it under Custom Definitions, it won't appear in your reports, even though it's technically being received.

 This kind of error usually shows up during a website audit tracking review, when everything looks “fired” but not actually “captured.”
-It's frustrating, but fixable once you know where to look.
+It's frustrating but fixable once you know where to look.

-5. Events Missing in Realtime but Visible Later
+5. Events Missing in Real Time but Visible Later

 Why this happens:

-You might waste hours chasing ghosts if you don’t understand these common Event Tracking Errors.
+You might waste hours chasing ghosts if you don’t understand these common event tracking errors.
 Knowing how GA4 handles data flow and browser limits is part of mastering the GA4 basics and getting reliable tracking.

 How to Diagnose GA4 Event Tracking Errors?